MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incidents-problems.md

 The procedures in this section describe how to manage problems in Service Manager.

-In Service Manager, problems are records that are created to help prevent future problems and incidents from happening, to eliminate recurring incidents, and to minimize the impact of incidents that cannot be prevented.
+In Service Manager, problems are records that are created to help prevent future problems and incidents from happening, to eliminate recurring incidents, and to minimize the impact of incidents that can't be prevented.
 Analysts can use the Service Manager console to create problem records and to associate incidents with problems.

 ### Create and edit problem records